jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-12-03-JasonK-PDagg-Champion-Interview.md

 # Community Champion Profile: Jason Kronemeyer
 *Based on an interview with Dr. Pierrette Renée Dagg for the Benton Institute for Broadband & Society*

-I’m Jason Kronemeyer.
 This conversation with Dr. Pierrette Renée Dagg captures decades of local work—partnerships, practical trials, and hard lessons—about building community‑first broadband in the Eastern Upper Peninsula.
-That interview later informed a paper published by the Benton Institute that reflects on how community networks can act as multipliers for local connectivity efforts.
+This interview, conducted in spring of 2023, later informed a paper published by the Benton Institute that reflects on how community networks can act as multipliers for local connectivity efforts.

 ## 1. The Core Philosophy: "Connectivity for Learning"
 ### The Origin Story (1999)